 Kelly is consistently listed among the top tier of lawyers in the country in cases involving personal injury, wrongful death, brain injury, paralysis and medical malpractice.
-A member of the prestigious Inner Circle of Advocates, he is currently spearheading the litigation against the giant utility PG&E for the damage done to local residents by the recent Northern California wildfires.
-He was selected by Super Lawyers as a ”Top Ten” honoree for 2017-2018 and by “Best Lawyers” as the 2017 Lawyer of The Year in the area of mass torts.
+A member of the prestigious Inner Circle of Advocates, he is currently spearheading the litigation against the giant utility PG&E for the damage done to local residents by the 2017 and 2018 wildfires in Sonoma, Napa and Butte counties.
+He was selected by Super Lawyers as a ”Top Ten” honoree for Northern California in 2017, 2018 and 2019 and by “Best Lawyers” as the 2017 Lawyer of The Year in the area of mass torts.

 When resolution by mediation or settlement fails, Kelly is ready to take his client’s cases before juries.
-Within the last year he obtained a $4,000,000 jury verdict against the Golden Gate Bridge Highway and Transportation District for the death of a pedestrian struck by one of its buses, negotiated a major confidential settlement against Kaiser Health plan for a high tech worker and obtained a $5.6 million dollar jury verdict against a Super Shuttle driver for the death of a retired restauranteur in a Highway 101 multi-vehicle crash.
+Most recently he successfully concluded a maternal death arbitration against a national healthcare provider, obtained an 8 figure settlement against a California Resort for a client who fell and was paralyzed, paralysis a $4,000,000 jury verdict against the Golden Gate Bridge Highway and Transportation District for the death of a pedestrian struck by one of its buses and obtained a $5.6 million dollar jury verdict against a Super Shuttle driver for the death of a retired restaurateur in a Highway 101 multi-vehicle crash.
 A year earlier he concluded four major cases including a $12.75 million recovery against a domestic auto maker, (auto roll over), a $10.5 million settlement for the wrongful death of a single mother and a $7.5 million birth injury malpractice recovery against a national HMO.
 His $8,341,000 verdict in the first DePuy ASR / Johnson and Johnson metal-on-metal artificial hip trial set the standard for verdicts in the nationwide hip implant litigation and helped produce a $2.5 billion national settlement.
 His $8,350,000 verdict on behalf of a construction worker who lost an arm in a fall in the same year showed his skill in work-site injury cases.
-His $23,200,000 jury verdict in a birth injury medical malpractice case in Minnesota ranks among that states largest verdicts for obstetrical injury.
+His $23,200,000 jury verdict in a birth injury medical malpractice case in Minnesota ranked among that states largest verdicts for obstetrical injury.

 Beyond stellar results for his clients, Kelly is proud of his many contributions to the legal community.
 He is a sought-after speaker and teacher having presented more than two hundred invited educational lectures, tutorials, presentations, seminars and advocacy demonstrations across the United States, Asia, South America, the United Kingdom and Eastern Europe.
 He is a regular speaker for 360 Advocacy, and chairs its annual Trucking Litigation program.
 He teaches regularly for NITA, The Rutter Group, ABOTA, the Consumer Attorneys of California, AAJ and SFTLA.
 He served for 10 years as the Director of Teacher Training programs for the National Institute of Trial Advocacy and remains as a member of its Board of Governors.
 He has long been active in protecting the rights of the underrepresented, and working for pedestrian and bicyclist safety, lobbying for compensation fairness for medical malpractice victims and protecting the rights of the LGBT community.

-In 2014, he was selected as the “Trial Lawyer of the Year” by the California Chapter of the American Board of Trial Advocates.
-In 2012 he was honored by the Consumer Attorneys of California with the Robert E. Cartwright award, for his work teaching Trial Advocacy.
+He has been selected as the “Trial Lawyer of the Year” by the California Chapter of the American Board of Trial Advocates and honored by the Consumer Attorneys of California with the Robert E. Cartwright award, for his work teaching Trial Advocacy.
 In 2011 he was honored by the National Institute of Trial Advocacy with the Robert Oliphant Award, recognizing his pro bono contributions to advocacy teaching.
 He has been selected as the San Francisco Trial Lawyers Association’s “Trial Lawyer of the Year,” an award for which he has been nominated in three different decades.

 He holds an “AV” rating (highest rating) from Martindale-Hubbell.
 He has been elected to the most selective legal honorary societies including the American College of Trial Lawyers, the International Society of Barristers (for whom he served as President in 2012-2013), the International Academy of Trial Lawyers, The Summit Counsel and The Irish 100.
 He has served on the National Board of ABOTA and the Foundation of ABOTA.

-He graduated summa cum laude from St. Mary’s College of California in 1973.
-He obtained his law degree from the University of California, Hastings College of the Law in 1976.
+He graduated summa cum laude from St. Mary’s College of California.
+He obtained his law degree from the University of California, Hastings College of the Law.
 He was an Assistant Professor of Law at Hastings from 1981 – 2001.